From basement bunkers to industrial icons and mysterious marvels, you’ll find art in the most surprising of places in Leeds.

 Sunny Bank Mills

-Sunny Bank Mills, 83-85 Town Street, Farsley, Pudsey, Leeds, West Yorkshire, LS28 5UJ.
+Sunny Bank Mills, 83-85 Town Street, Farsley, Leeds, West Yorkshire, LS28 5UJ.

 Union 105, 105 Chapeltown Road, Leeds, West Yorkshire, LS7 3HY.

-The Stanley and Audrey Burton Gallery
+The Stanley & Audrey Burton Gallery

-You probably wouldn’t expect to find one of Leeds’ coolest independent art spaces in a mid-terraced house in Beeston, but surprise surprise, that’s exactly where BasementArtsProject is.
-It’s only open for a few hours on Mondays, Thursdays and Sundays, but founder Bruce Davies has made it his mission to provide a platform for both local and international artists to display their work in his subterranean art gallery.
-The result is an entirely unique roster of solo and group exhibitions, which is quirky and delightful in equal measures.
+You might not expect to find one of the coolest independent art spaces in Leeds inside a mid-century terraced house in Beeston, but that’s exactly where BasementArtsProject is.
+It’s only open for a few hours on Mondays, Thursdays and Sundays, but founder Bruce Davies has made it his mission to provide a platform for artists from near and far to display their work in his subterranean art gallery.
+The result is an entirely unique roster of solo and group exhibitions, which is quirky and delightful in equal measure.

 BasementArtsProject, 28 Back Burton Terrace, Beeston, Leeds, West Yorkshire, LS11 5JH.

-Headingley Enterprise and Arts Centre (HEART)
+Headingley Enterprise & Arts Centre

-HEART, Bennett Road, Headingley, Leeds, West Yorkshire, LS6 3HN.
+Headingley Enterprise & Arts Centre, Bennett Road, Headingley, Leeds, West Yorkshire, LS6 3HN.

-Seven Arts, 31(a) Harrogate Road, Chapel Allerton, Leeds, West Yorkshire, LS7 3PD.
+Seven Arts, 31a Harrogate Road, Chapel Allerton, Leeds, West Yorkshire, LS7 3PD.

 Aire Place Studios

-Aire Place Studios, Unit 2c, Aire Place Mills, Kirkstall Road, Leeds, West Yorkshire, LS3 1JL.Cover image credit: Simeon Barclay, Art Now, Tate Britain.
+Aire Place Studios, Unit 2c, Aire Place Mills, Kirkstall Road, Leeds, West Yorkshire, LS3 1JL.